JoeyStanley/real/cv.md

 ## Grants

+### At Brigham Young University

+BYU College of Humanities Research Funding ($3,500).
+"The Low-Back-Merger Shift in the Western United States."
+(Two research assistants hired as transcribers.)

+### At the University of Georgia

 Summer Doctoral Research Fellowship ($3,500), awarded by the University of Georgia Graduate School.
 Project title: A New Method for Extracting Acoustic Measurements from Speech Audio.
 May–June, 2018

 Graduate Research Award ($1000), awarded by the University of Georgia Willson Center for Humanities and Arts.
 Project title: “Intra-Family Language Variation in Utah County, Utah.”
 October 12, 2017.